 With two years of bad models, one after the other, Chevrolet was making signs of good progress by reducing the overall amount of problems in their vehicles.

-However, they still had a long way to go as the 2016 Chevy Silverado was still a host to a large number of problems, despite being the model in the generation.
+However, they still had a long way to go as the 2016 Chevy Silverado was still a host to a large number of problems, despite being the model of the generation.

-Transmission failure was still common in the model, and NHSTA concerns of the braking system were still present.
+Transmission failure was still common in the model, and NHSTA concerns about the braking system were still present.

-However, this time, the NHSTA also increased their concerns towards the car’s electrical system and steering system, which led to faulty lights and power steering failing, respectively.
+However, this time, the NHSTA also increased their concerns about the car’s electrical system and steering system, which led to faulty lights and power steering failing, respectively.

 This is on top of further drivetrain complaints which the NHSTA raised.
 Despite all of this, customers didn’t have much to complain about, but with this many NHSTA issues, it is hard to ignore.

-While not as bad as many of the problems on this list, the 2005 Chevy Silverado had its unique problems, which landed it on this list; molding paint.
+While not as bad as many of the problems on this list, the 2005 Chevy Silverado had its unique problem, which landed it on this list; molding paint.

 Various customers who owned the model complained about the paint used on the car, leading to the moldings having their colors faded.
 They would then end up having to be replaced.
 Aside from color fade, there was peeling and cracking too.